Pat Freiermuth Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Matchup vs. Cleveland

-- Freiermuth's 44 receiving yards in his lone career matchup against the Browns are 9.5 more than his over/under for Monday's game.
+- Freiermuth put up 44 receiving yards in his one career matchup against the Browns, 9.5 more than his over/under in Monday's game.

-- Freiermuth caught a touchdown pass in that contest against the Browns.

-- The Browns have the NFL's eighth-ranked pass defense this season, yielding 230.2 yards per game through the air.
+- The Browns have the NFL's eighth-ranked pass defense this season, giving up 230.2 yards per game through the air.

-- The Browns' defense is 26th in the NFL, giving up 1.8 passing touchdowns per game.
+- With 27 passing TDs allowed this season, the Browns defense is ranked 26th in the NFL.

 Recent Performances